Prajjwal-Rimal/Git-GitHub/README.md

 push -> upload files to the repository from the device being used <br>
 1. git push origin main // used to upload files to the repository<br>
+2. git push -u origin main // used to upload files to the repository and set the upstream. <br>
 origin -> name of the repository<br>
 main -> name of the branch <br>
+upstream -> used to set the branch to the remote repository<br>

 pull -> bringing changes from the repository to the device being used <br>